 SMD Baltic - www.smd-baltic.lv

 A team of experienced electronics professionals founded SMD Baltic and now consists of 110 employees.
 They have their high-tech production with a total area of 3,500 m2 for the creation of PCBA electronic assemblies, their flashing, testing and calibration, applying protective coatings, assembly in the case, and final/individual packaging.
-The company is located in the city of Daugavpils – the second largest city in Latvia (EU member), not far from the borders of Lithuania, Belarus, and Russia.
+The company is located in the city of Daugavpils – the second largest city in Latvia (EU member), not far from the border of Lithuania.

 Image source: SMD Baltic